nikhil0020/Devsnest-backend/day2.md

 ### Basic commands

-SET key value --- set the key value pair
+SET key value --- set the key value pair.

-GET key --- get the value of a key ttl key --- show the expiry time of a key
+GET key --- get the value of a key.

+ttl key --- show the expiry time of a key.

-KEYS * --- show all keys and their values
+KEYS * --- show all keys and their values.

-DEL key --- delete the given key value pair
+DEL key --- delete the given key value pair.

-FLUSHALL --- remove all keys and their values
+FLUSHALL --- remove all keys and their values.

-EXISTS key --- check if a given key exists or not EXPIRE key time --- set a expiry time for a given key SETEX key time value --- set an expiry time when setting key value pair
+EXISTS key --- check if a given key exists or not.

+EXPIRE key time --- set a expiry time for a given key.

+SETEX key time value --- set an expiry time when setting key value pair.

 ### Array commands